1008 S. Western Ave. @ Olympic | map

 Los Angeles, CA 90006

-Opened: December 29, 1925 with Norma Talmadge's "Graustark" as the opening feature.
+Opened: December 29, 1925 with Norma Talmadge's "Graustark" as the initial feature.
 The stage show featured Charlie Nelson and his Playboys.
+When the theatre opened it was advertised as at 10th and Western.
+West 10th was later renamed Olympic Blvd. to promote the 1932 Olympic Games.

 The area southeast of Wilshire and Western was once an 80 acre ranch owned by the Pellissier family.
 When they subdivided the property for housing, they dubbed the area "Uptown."
 The family, and their realtor Henry de Roulet, later were involved in building the Wiltern.